LucidtechAI/cradl-docs/docs/reference/restapi.md

 ## Changelog

+### 2022-05-19

+- Updates to the `enum` type in `fieldConfig`:
+    - Enumerations must be unique and from `1` to `512` characters long
+    - Maximum number of enumerations allowed is `500`
+    - Added support for more characters in enumerations

 ### 2022-05-10

 - You may now set `trainingId` to `null` in `PATCH /models/:id` to make the model `inactive`